NikeSpengler/NikeSpengler/README.md

 - I am a Frontend Developer student with a background in Garpic Design.
 It feels like a perfect match.

-- I’m currently learning; JavaScript, Html & Css and lately React.
+- I’m currently learning;
+- JavaScript
+- React.JS
+- HTML5
+- CSS3
+- Node.js & Express
+- Git
+- Figma

-- Portfolio: Cooming soon.
+- Portfolio: Cooming soon